Wolf seeks $145M fund shift to help businesses with pandemic | Times Leader

-HARRISBURG, Pa.
-(AP) — Gov. Tom Wolf on Wednesday proposed spending $145 million in a worker’s compensation fund to help businesses cope with the coronavirus pandemic.
+HARRISBURG — Gov. Tom Wolf on Wednesday proposed spending $145 million in reserves from a worker’s compensation fund to help the hardest-hit businesses cope with the raging coronavirus pandemic.

 The Democratic governor’s plan requires a vote from the Republican-majority Legislature to appropriate the money, and there has been no deal to accomplish that.